matale14/Sensor-Pattern-Noise-Filtration/README.md

 A context adaptive predictor of sensor pattern noise for camera source identification by Guangdong Wu, Xiangui Kang, and K. J. Ray Liu

-To setup:

-`python3 setup.py build_ext --inplace`

 to run:

-`cython filter_cy.py Your_path 512 512`

-and to run without the cython optimization:

 `python3 filter_cy.py Your_path 512 512`